Interracial marriage: Japan

 Historian S. Kuznetsov, dean of the Department of History of the Irkutsk State University, one of the first researchers of the topic, interviewed thousands of former internees and came to the following conclusion: What is more, romantic relations between Japanese internees and Russian women were not uncommon.
 For example, in the city of Kansk, Krasnoyarsk Krai, about 50 Japanese married locals and stayed.
 Today many Russian women married Japanese men, often for the benefit of long-term residence and work rights.
 Some of their mixed offspring stay in Japan while other's to Russia.

 In 2019, there were 599,007 marriages in Japan, of which 14,911 involved a non-Japanese bride and 7,008 involved a non-Japanese groom.
 Non-Japanese women who married a Japanese man were predominantly of Chinese (4,723), Filipino (3,666), Korean (1,678), Thai (986) and Brazilian (318) nationality.
 Non-Japanese men who married a Japanese woman were predominantly of Korean (1,764), United States (989), Chinese (917), Brazilian (332) nationality.

+In recent history, the hike in the African-Japanese population has been linked to the American occupation of Japan following the end of World War II, where African-Japanese children were born through either prostitution or legally binding marriage.
+Thus, over the years, an increased number of African-American male/Japanese female unions has produced a culturally mixed African-American and Japanese population living in Japan.
+These unions between Asian women and American G.I.s have also contributed to the increase of the Afro-Asian orphan population.
+In some cases Asian wives accompanied their husbands in returning to and settling in the United States.
+Subsequently, many African-Japanese are products of unions between Native Japanese and continental Africans due to the increased numbers of immigrant Africans.

+Notable African-Japanese include American author and playwright Velina Hasu Houston who was born in territorial waters off the coast of Japan to a native-born Japanese mother of partial Japanese ancestry and an African-American father.
+Popular American-born enka singer Jero was born into a multi-generational African-Japanese-American family and immigrated back to the birth country of his grandmother.
+He has become one of the most famous Black/African descendants in the country.
+There is also native-born wrestler Aja Kong, former professional basketball player Michael Takahashi and pop/R&B singer Thelma Aoyama who were all born to Japanese mothers and African-American fathers.
+Current Los Angeles Lakers forward Rui Hachimura was born to a Japanese mother and Beninese father.
+Sprinter Asuka Cambridge was born to a Japanese mother and a Jamaican father.

+Other notable African descendants in Japanese media include singer Crystal Kay and beauty queen Ariana Miyamoto.